PushpamChoudhury/Restaurant-Menu/README.md

 # Restaurant-Menu
 Restaurant-Menu provides a web application for managing restaurants i.e., user can perform [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations to manage a list of restaurants.
 Alongwith restaurants, multiple menu items for each restaurants can also be managed.

 It is based of [Flask](http://flask.pocoo.org/) framework.
 This application has user session management capability which is achieved using [Flask-Login](https://flask-login.readthedocs.io/en/latest/) package.
-Also, SQLite3 is used as database for this application.
+In this application, SQLite3 is used as the database engine and in order to interact with the database in a object oriented way, SQLAlchemy is used as the Object Relational Mapper ([ORM](https://en.wikipedia.org/wiki/Object-relational_mapping)).

 ## Installation
 For setup, install following extensions with pip: